Global Asias

 • For students matriculating at Washington University beginning in Fall 2023, Global Futures (L97 GS 3020) is a required course.

-• East Asia, North Asia, South Asia, Southeast Asia, Central Asia, and the Asian diaspora are the relevant areas for the Global Asias concentration.
+• East Asia, Eurasia, South Asia, Southeast Asia, Central Asia, and the Asian diaspora are the relevant areas for the Global Asias concentration.
 You must complete one course in at least three of these areas or with a transregional focus.

 You must fulfill the standard Global Studies language requirement with Arabic, Chinese, Hindi, Japanese, Korean, or Urdu.
 Russian may be considered upon petition if you are a native speaker of one of the listed languages or have tested into the fourth year of one of the listed languages.